-Get arty at the Western Plains Cultural Centre
+5. Get arty at the Western Plains Cultural Centre

-The sophisticated Western Plains Cultural Centre art gallery and museum is located on the site of the old Dubbo High School, and is the cultural heart of the city.
+The fabulous Western Plains Cultural Centre art gallery and museum is located on the site of the old Dubbo High School and is the cultural heart of the city.
 It exhibits some stunning Indigenous artworks and contemporary pieces.
 The Dubbo Regional Gallery makes up half of the cultural centre and displays the city’s story through artefacts and a photographic timeline titled Peoples Places Possessions.
 In the centre of the exhibition stands a carved white box tree of great significance to the local Aboriginal community.
 While this exhibition is permanent, others throughout the gallery change regularly.

+On a very hot day a stroll through the beautiful Dubbo Regional Botanic Gardens is refreshing.
+Entry is free, and the gardens are divided into four parts.
+The stunning Shoyoen (or ‘strolling’) Japanese Garden has some wonderful waterfalls and benches where you can sit and enjoy the peacefulness.
+The Sensory Garden has been designed to engage visitors through all five senses (smell, sight, sound, touch and taste).
+Follow the labelling closely to find plants that are safe to taste.
 The Biodiversity Garden showcases plant species native to the Dubbo region, while the Oasis Valley Garden, the newest addition, exhibits dry rainforest plant species and tells the story of how these plants evolved.
 Be warned — it’s easy to lose track of time completely as you wander through each section.

-Tour the Royal Flying Doctor Service Visitor Education Centre
+7. Tour the Royal Flying Doctor Service Visitor Education Centre

 Located a short drive northwest of the city, the Royal Flying Doctor Service Visitor Education Centre provides a fascinating insight into the vital role the service plays in remote areas of Australia.
 Your visit will start with a very informative video about the RFDS, followed by a guided tour of the centre.
 Take a walk outside and you’ll discover a replica aircraft, which is kitted out exactly like the ones in use by the service.
 Stepping into the plane brings home just how cramped the space is that the medics work in.
 It makes you appreciate the wonderful job they do all the more.